Intercultural Relations

 • Duration of studies: four years (8 semesters)

-• Degree to be obtained: Bachelor of Arts
+• Degree to be obtained: Bachelor's degree in Intercultural Communication

 • Place of study: Latvian Academy of Culture (24 Ludzas Street)